Thinking like a printer (CMYK)

 Since childhood I was taught that a purple kind of blue and a red like below were primaries.
 And when mixed they should make purple.
 Problem is, when I mixed them I got a muddy purple.

 I also learned, that red isn't really a primary (when working with paint).
-Because: I can mix magenta with a touch of yellow and then I get red.
+When you mix magenta with a touch of yellow you get red.
 The red that I always thought was a primary, was a color that contained (theoretically) two primaries: magenta and yellow.

 So, it makes sense that I couldn't mix a vivid purple.
 With the kind of blue and red that I was mixing, I was not mixing only two primaries, but three!
 Red (magenta + yellow) and blue with a purple bias (cyan + magenta).